Magnushhoie/FuzzyNotes/README.md

 ## Usage
 View keyword search results across note files with __ref__ and open files at matches with __refe__ from the terminal.
 Program based on combination of grep, less and vim.
-Used daily managing code snippets since 2019.
+Used daily for managing code snippets since 2019.
 See [references.txt](references.txt) for example note file.

 ```text